RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Make it use the same color scheme of the Editor.
 * Add menu entries to show environment variables and `sys.path` contents for each console.
+* Allow to rename consoles by doing a left mouse double-click on its tab.
 * Automatically load the Cython extension if Cython is installed.

 #### Find in Files